absrp/landscape_evolution_PFDHA/README.md

 ### Scripts contained

 - [ ] scarp_erosion_simulation.ipynb
-    - [ ] A script that inputs a DEM and, under the user's choice of diffusion conditions, generates a synthetic DEM that has experienced landscape evolution over a     user-defined timescale
+    - [ ] A script that inputs a DEM and, under the user's choice of diffusion conditions, generates a synthetic DEM that has experienced landscape evolution over a     user-defined timescale.
+Linear diffusion is the only diffusion implementation available as of January 2024.
     - [ ] Output 1: synthetic DEM is ascii format

 - [ ] information_loss_analysis.ipynb